Asuka, Yamato: Access

 Asuka can be reached from either Okadera Station or Asuka Station on the Kintetsu train line, or by car on Route 169.

 Imperial palaces

 In the Asuka period, various palaces were constructed for each monarch.
-As soon as one emperor died, the whole court moved to a newly constructed palace, since it was considered dangerous to remain in a place where a deceased monarch's spirit might reside.
+As soon as one emperor died, the whole court moved to a newly constructed palace, since it was considered dangerous and ominous to remain in a place where a deceased monarch's spirit might reside.
 Sometimes even during a single emperor's reign, palaces were changed multiple times due to destruction by fire or ill omens.
 Since these palaces were entirely constructed from wood, none of them have survived, although some archaeological work in modern times has uncovered such remains as stone bases for pillars.